 The privilege to view location tracks is granted to administrators by default and can be added to custom roles.
 Administrators create track views in the Track Viewer web app, defining the mobile users whose tracks are included in it.
 The administrator also adds the track viewers who can see the last known locations and tracks of the included mobile users.
 When a track view is created, an associated group that controls access to the track view is also created.
 Adding track viewers to the track view adds them to the group.

 Once track viewers have access to location tracks, they can view them in the Track Viewer web app or another map or app.
 Track Viewer provides an overview of the last known locations and the tracks of mobile users and allows the track viewer to do simple filtering and analysis.
 Add the hosted feature layer view of the tracks to your own map or app for a more complete picture of the locations of your mobile users and where they've been in relation to other assets and information important to you.
 You can also use the tracks for advanced analysis in ArcGIS.
 See View tracks in Track Viewer and Use tracks for details.

 Location track security

-Location tracks are stored within your organization.
-With ownership-based access control (OBAC) enabled on the tracks feature service, users can only see their own tracks.
+Location tracks are stored in your organization.
+With ownership-based access control (OBAC) enabled on the location tracking layer, users can only see their own tracks.
 Users who need to see additional tracks must have the view location tracks privilege and be assigned to a group that contains the track view they need to access.
-Administrators (including the one who creates the location tracking service) can access all tracks in the service.
+Administrators (including the one who creates the location tracking layer) can access all tracks in the layer.